-- We will talk to each resident to agree who they would like to be visited by. - One person to visit at a time, or a maximum of two visitors from the same household at any one time. - Unfortunately, we cannot currently allow anyone under the age of 16 to visit. - Pets are not allowed to visit at this time (with the exception of guide dogs).
+- We will talk to each resident to agree who they would like to be visited by. - One person to visit. - Unfortunately, we cannot currently allow anyone under the age of 16 to visit. - Pets are not allowed to visit at this time (with the exception of guide dogs).